Korean language and computers: Before Korean division

 Korean text input is related to Korean typewriters (타자기) before computers. according to Jang Bong Seon, Horace Grant Underwood made a Korean typewriter during the first decade of the 20th century.
 In 1927, Song Ki Joo invented the first Dubeolsik typewriter in Chicago.

 After division

 South Korea originally had a Nebeolsik standard, but Dubeolsik became standard in 1985.

 Hanja

 Some Korean fonts do not include hanja, and word processors do not allow a user to specify which font to use as a fallback for any hanja in a text; each hanja sequence must be manually formatted for a desired font.

 Pitch marks and vertical text

 Vertical text is supported poorly (or not at all) by HTML and most word processors.
 This is not an issue for modern Korean, which is usually written horizontally; until the second half of the 20th century, however, Korean was often written vertically.
-Fifteenth-century texts written in hangul had pitch marks to the left of syllables which are included in Unicode, although current fonts do not support them.
+Fifteenth-century texts written in hangul had pitch marks to the left of syllables which are included in Unicode, although current fonts often do not support them.